IMB-Computational-Genomics-Lab/scIVA/README.md

 install.packages('igraph')
 install.packages('ggbeeswarm')
 ```
-Each packages needs to be loaded from the library
+Each package needs to be loaded from the library.
 ```R
 library('shiny')
 library('plotly')